SiteAlert/sitealert-wordpress-plugin/readme.txt

 WP Health will monitor dozens of lists and alert you if your site is blacklisted.

 **Email Notifications**
 Get notified when a vulnerability is found in a plugin you have installed.
-Receive weekly summaries for all of your sites.
+Receive summaries for all of your sites.

 [Learn more about our premium plan!](https://wphealth.app)